 In accordance with guidance in the Post-16 Audit Code of Practice, a range of performance indicators for both auditors are in place.
 The Committee assesses the auditors' performance against these indicators and discusses with the firms any issues that are of concern.
-The Committee was satisfied with the performance of the Internal Audit Service and TIAA were reappointed as internal auditors by the Board on 31 March 2021.
+The Committee reviewed the performance of the Internal Audit Service, TIAA, at their meeting on the 16th June 2022 and were satisfied with the findings of the review.
 The External Audit Service was retendered in early 2021 with the existing incumbents, Mazars, being chosen and approved by the College for a further five years.